adityayedetore/adityayedetore.github.io/_books/130_labyrinths.md

 status: none
 ---

-Symbols in these stories are both infinitely composable forms and the rough worlds we assign to them.
+*Comments.* Symbols in these stories are both infinitely composable forms and the rough worlds we assign to them.
 Borges follows formal structures as they slowly engulf the worlds around them.